Yemineni-Nideesh/Probability-Simulations/README.md

 0.5 × 100 + 0.5 × (−50) = **25**

 The program prints the average result it got, and it usually lands within about 0.02 of 25.
+### `Linear_vs_Squared_Payouts.c`: comparing two payouts

+Two options with a die:
+- **Option A:** roll the die and get paid the number it shows.
+- **Option B:** pay $4 first, roll the die, and get paid the square of the number.

+Option A averages 3.5 per play.
+Option B averages (1 + 4 + 9 + 16 + 25 + 36) / 6 − 4 = 91/6 − 4 ≈ 11.17 per play, so it is much better on average.
+The program plays each option 10,000,000 times and prints the average result of each.

+### `Risk_vs_Reward_Simulation.c`: sure money or a coin flip

+Two options:
+- **Option A:** take $500 for sure.
+- **Option B:** flip a coin and get $1200 for heads, nothing for tails.

+Option B averages 0.5 × 1200 = $600, which beats $500 if you play many times.
+For a single play the choice depends on how much risk you are willing to take.

 ## Example results